oliVRqin/ninja-run/README.md

-# Vikings-2D-Unity-Game
+# Ninja-Run-2D-Unity-Game

 A Unity2D game mimicking the Super Mario-style.
+Collect coins and beat the levels!